 So what do you do if you can’t find any quinces ?
 You need a quince substitute, something that will approximate both the flavor and texture of these beautiful fruits as much as possible.
 There aren’t many substitutes, but the ones available are fairly easy to find.
 Let’s take a look.

 Best quince substitutes

 The best quince substitutes are apples with some lemon rind, pears with some lemon rind, any cherries you like, or fresh figs. All of these ingredients provide a sweetness and texture similar to quince, while the citrus rind adds depth of flavor and that specific fresh, flavor.
 Most of these substitutes can be found throughout the year, either fresh or frozen.

 The first two ideas are the closest ones in terms of flavor, because quinces, pears, and apples are all in the same family.
 They share a base aroma which means you can use this to your advantage.

 Read Also: Can You Eat Green Oranges?

 Apples and lemon rind

 Apples and lemon rind are a perfect mix in general, but especially if you’re trying to substitute some quinces.
 The apples bring the perfect texture and a nice, tart, fruity sweetness.
-The lemon brings a citrusy flavor simply rounds out the overall aroma.
+The lemon brings a citrusy flavor and simply rounds out the overall aroma.

-Now let’s talk just what kind of apples you should use.
+Now let’s talk about just what kind of apples you should use.
 In theory, any apples will do.
 But since the citrus will bring some tart notes, you should opt for golden delicious apples.
 They’re very sweet, but have almost no tartness to them, much like a quince.

 Read also: Mashed Potato Substitute